Perth property management fees: a landlord's guide for 2026.

 Time cost

-Self-managing typically takes 3 to 5 hours per week across tenant communication, maintenance coordination, rent tracking, inspections and compliance.
+Self-managing typically takes 3 to 5 hours per week across tenant communication, maintenance coordination, rent tracking, inspections, and compliance.
 At a conservative $50 per hour that is $7,800 to $13,000 per year in time alone.
-Professional management at 8.5% on a $700 per week property costs around $3,380 per year including GST.
+Professional management at 9% on a $720 per week property costs around $3,700 per year including GST.

 Compliance risk

-WA landlords must comply with the Residential Tenancies Act 1987 (WA), including 2024 amendments covering minimum standards, pet obligations, entry notice requirements and repairs obligations.
+WA landlords must comply with the Residential Tenancies Act 1987 (WA), including 2024 amendments covering minimum standards, pet obligations, entry notice requirements, and repair obligations.
 Non-compliance can result in financial penalties and tribunal liability.

 Tenant quality and vacancy

-One additional week of vacancy at $700 per week costs $700.
+One additional week of vacancy at $720 per week costs $720.
 A poorly screened tenant causing $3,000 in damage above the bond wipes out more than a full year of saved fees.
-Professional access to screening tools, tenant databases and arrears recovery support is one of the most valuable parts of using an experienced property manager.
+Professional access to screening tools, tenant databases, and arrears recovery support is one of the most valuable parts of using an experienced property manager.

 Most Perth landlords who want to switch delay because they assume it is disruptive.
 The process is usually straightforward and does not require a break in tenancy or any contact between you and your tenant during the transition.